QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/risk.md

 Risk management is the process of identifying, assessing, and prioritizing risks.
 The organization will try to

-* reduce the risks under an acceptable
+* reduce a risk under an acceptable level
-* mitigate the risks
+* completely mitigate a risk

-➡️ If the losses aren't significant enough, or the loss is lower than the cost to mitigate the risk, then the organization may ignore a risk.
+➡️ If the losses aren't significant enough, or the loss is lower than the cost to mitigate the risk, the organization may choose to ignore a risk.
 </div><div>

 There are many types of risks <small>(financial losses, disasters, security breaches, operational issues, legal liabilities...)</small> such as: